Tag Archives: Like A Prayer (Album)

-On April 11 1990, Madonna’s Keep It Together single was certified Gold by the RIAA for shipment of over 500,000 units in the U.S.
+On April 11 1990, the Keep It Together single was certified gold for sales of 500,000 units in the USA.

 To celebrate this anniversary, we invite you to follow this link and explore the many exciting releases and controversies that came with this epic release: https://todayinmadonnahistory.com/tag/like-a-prayer/